 So you’ve been hearing a lot about this whole “sustainable living” thing recently and you want to be a part of it.
-Maybe you just watched a cool Netflix documentary or bought some shiny metal straws.
+Maybe you just watched a cool Netflix documentary or bought some reusable metal straws.
 But what does sustainable living actually mean, and how does one correctly go about doing it?
 Sustainable living, as with most parts of life, is not so easily explained.
 The most important part is doing your research and finding what your core values are.

 Decide what sustainability means to you

 Sustainable living is different for everyone.
 Oftentimes, sustainable living goes in partnership with your personal ethics.
 Maybe you’ve decided animals are important to you, so you’ve decided to only purchase your meat from local, independent farms where the animals are free-range or fed an organic diet.
 Maybe you can’t get your day started without that hot cup of coffee.
 Is coffee important enough to switch away from the giant chains and purchasing from a local cafe instead?
 What about making your own at home?
 Would you change brands to a fair-trade coffee company instead?
 Maybe buying local is more expensive—that might not be more sustainable for you personally.
 Sustainable living could mean changing your retail selection.
 How important is it to you to avoid fast fashion?
 Do you consider sweatshop labour to be sustainable?
 What about the use of organic materials like cotton or bamboo, compared to synthetic materials made from oil, like polyester?